amanessinger/manessinger.com/content/post/2025/09/6899-hofstaetten-vi.md

 </div>
 <br />

-Low, and a quare crop, and something around f8.
+Low, and a square crop, and something around f8.